• Skip to primary navigation

 Assemble Banh Mi

-• Start toasting your bread to your desired crispiness.
+• To assemble the banh mi, start toasting your bread.
 Once its nice and toasty, cut in the middle but not all the way through and spread on some mayo.
-Next, add your lemongrass pork and pickled veggies.

-• Add your fresh herbs like cilantro and also add cucumbers, jalapeno as well.
+• Next, add your lemongrass pork and pickled veggies.
+Add your fresh herbs like cilantro, cucumbers, and jalapēno.
 This is optional, but you can finish off the banh mi with some maggie seasoning.
+Hope you enjoy!

 Video